 STUDENT APPEARANCE/DRESS CODE

 Cleanliness is essential to the child’s well-being.
 Good health habits should be practiced at all times.
-Good health habits should be practiced at all times.
 A child’s clothing should be neat and clean and in good taste.
 The personal appearance of the students attending our school is the responsibility of the parents.
-It is the responsibility of the principal only when their mode of dress or personal grooming habits are disruptive to the function of school.
+It is the responsibility of the principal only when their dress or personal grooming habits are disruptive to the function of school.

 Inappropriate dress for school is apparel such as spaghetti straps, halter tops, backless tops, chains, bandanas, and excessively baggy pants.
-Shorts and skirts should be of appropriate length for school, and that pants (no sagging or bagging) and shirts will cover underclothing.
+Shorts and skirts should be of appropriate length for school, and pants (no sagging or bagging) and shirts will cover underclothing.
 Tank tops will not have large or deep cut armholes.
 Clothing that is excessively short, tight or low cut may not be worn.
-Shirts advertising or promoting beer, alcohol, cigarettes, drugs or are sexual in nature are not permitted in school.
+Shirts advertising or promoting beer, alcohol, cigarettes, drugs or are sexual in nature are not permitted at school.

 There will be replacement clothing kept in the office or the student will be sent home to change his/her clothing.
 Dress code pertains to all school sponsored activities and additional guidelines may be imposed by the sponsor of activities.
 Staff is to be responsible for enforcing the dress code guidelines.
 The principal has the final say in all dress code situations.